-The Gallery’s collection consists mostly of personal collections compiled by I. Morozov and S. Shchyukin, Russian merchants and patrons of art, who were the first in Russia to show interest in French Impressionist painting at the turn of the 19th century.
-Both of them were well-versed in determining the value of this or that work of art before purchasing it and they would often turned for advice to leading Russian paintings, such as S. Vinogradov, V. Serov and K. Korovin.
-Fascinated by the works of Les Nabis, a group of French avant-garde artists, I. Morozov built, in a short span of time, a splendid collection of paintings by Maurice Denis, Pierre Bonnard and other Nabis artists.
+The Gallery’s collection consists mostly of personal collections compiled by I. Morozov and S. Shchyukin.
+They were Russian merchants and patrons of the arts, among the first in Russia to show interest in French Impressionist painting at the turn of the 19th century.
+Both of them were well-versed in determining the value of artwork before purchasing them and they would often turned for advice to leading Russian paintings, such as S. Vinogradov, V. Serov and K. Korovin.
+Fascinated by the works of Les Nabis, a group of French avant-garde artists, I. Morozov compiled, in a short span of time, a splendid collection of paintings by Maurice Denis, Pierre Bonnard and other Nabis artists.

 S. Shchyukin used his incredible intuition to identify pioneers of different art movements, took risks and never lost when purchasing paintings by little known fledgling artists.
-After paying tribute to the artistic talent of Edgar Manet and Paul Gauguin, Shchyukin introduced the Russians to the artistic work of André Matisse, Pablo Picasso and other painters by purchasing their works as soon as they had been completed.
+After paying tribute to the artistic talent of Edouard Manet and Paul Gauguin, Shchyukin introduced Russian people to the works of André Matisse, Pablo Picasso and other painters by purchasing their works as soon as they had been completed.

-In 2012, the left wing of the former estate of Princes Golitsyn adjoining the Pushkin Museum housed the constantly growing collection of works of Western art that had been created in the past two centuries.
-This three-storey building dating back to the mid-18th century had undergone complete reconstruction before the grand opening.
+In 2012, the left wing of the former estate of Princes Golitsynsone of the largest and most princely of the noble houses of Russia, originated in the Duchy of Lithuania adjoining the Pushkin Museum housed the constantly growing collection of works of Western art that had been created in the past two centuries.
+This three-storey building dating back to the mid-18th century underwent complete renovation before opening.

-Visitors show close interest in other schools of painting too.
+Visitors tend to be particularly interested in other schools of painting, too.
 The French Salon is represented by Jean-Léon Gérôme, Eugène Isabey and Paul Delaroche.
-Among French romantic painters whose works are display at the Gallery are Eugène Delacroix and Jean Ingres; works by landscape painters, such as Camille Corot, Jules Dupré, Théodore Rousseau and Charles Daubigny, are also on view here.
-Among French Realist artists presented in the Gallery are Jean Courbet, Jean-Francois Millet and Honoré Daumier.
+Among the French romantic painters whose works are on display at the Gallery are Eugène Delacroix and Jean Ingres; works by landscape painters, such as Camille Corot, Jules Dupré, Théodore Rousseau and Charles Daubigny, are also on display.
+Among the French Realist artists whose works are hung in the Gallery are Jean Courbet, Jean-Francois Millet and Honoré Daumier.

-Besides, the Gallery displays paintings representative of Italian, German and other schools of Modern painting.
-Besides, it presents sculptures by Auguste Rodin, Aristide Maillol, Alfred Barye, Emile Bourdelle, Osip Zadkine and Jean Arp.
-Their works blend in perfectly with the atmosphere of the Gallery.
+The Gallery also displays paintings representative of Italian, German and other schools of modern painting.
+It also contains sculptures by Auguste Rodin, Aristide Maillol, Alfred Barye, Emile Bourdelle, Osip Zadkine and Jean Arp.
+Their works blend in perfectly with the atmosphere of the gallery.

-The Gallery of 19th and 20th Century European and American Art comprises 26 rooms, in which exhibits are arranged by theme, country or name.
+The Gallery of 19th and 20th Century European and American Art comprises 26 rooms, where exhibits are arranged by theme, country or name.
 In some rooms there are cozy sofas for those who want to spend some time contemplating the masterpieces on display.
-The museum’s cloakroom is comfortable to use and the buffet offers a reasonably-priced varied menu.© 2016-2018 moscovery.com
+The museum’s cloakroom is convenient and the buffet offers a reasonably-priced and varied menu.© 2016-2023 moscovery.com